marcelm/cutadapt/README.md

 Quality values of colorspace reads are sometimes negative.
 Bowtie gets confused and prints this message:
-> Encountered a space parsing the quality string for read xyz To avoid this problem, use the `--zero-cap` option (or the short version `-z`), which converts negative quality values to zero.
-Since BWA has a similar problem (it crashes) the option is automatically enabled when `--bwa` is used.
+> Encountered a space parsing the quality string for read xyz

+BWA also has a problem with such data.
+Cutadapt therefore converts negative quality values to zero in colorspace data.
+Use the option `--no-zero-cap` option to turn this off.

 Changes